 All visitors are welcomed at a reception desk, and then escorted within the facility by a staff member.
 The reception area has both a camera and a push-button alarm to alert the security personnel.
 Security personnel are onsite the same days/hours that the parking garage operates at.
-Reports of malfunctioning lights and other unsafe physical conditions that need to be addressed are forwarded to the onsite Facilities Maintenance Technician.
+Reports of the onsite Facilities Maintenance Technician.
 Facilities and landscapes are maintained in a manner that minimizes hazardous conditions.